kks219hyunju/whatever/os/README.md

 The script may seem normal but it has a fatal flaw.
 The executable program is programmed so it takes whatever directory data, it is looking for a file within the current directory, but the program nor the shell script does not stop the user to insert the absolute directory.
-Apache web server simply takes in the output of the program execution and displays it onto the web browser, and all execution is done within the operating system level, which means there is no differentiating between calling a root file vs user-created files.
+Apache web server simply takes in the output of the program execution and displays it onto the web browser, and all execution is done within the operating system level, which means there is no differentiating between calling a root file vs user-managed files.

 For example, the attacker could easily read ```/etc/passwd``` file.